 “Having been diagnosed with breast cancer at the age of 33, I know the important role of Breast Cancer Ireland, and the incredible work they are doing in raising funds to advance Breast Cancer research,” says Nicola Turley.

-While ongoing awareness amongst all age groups is essential, without the ongoing research that is conducted through Breast Cancer Ireland & The Royal College of Surgeons, people like me, wouldn’t have the opportunity to talk about their experience- having successfully come through this journey.
+Nicola is aware that continued awareness amongst all age groups is essential, and also that without the ongoing research conducted through Breast Cancer Ireland and The Royal College of Surgeons, women like her – having successfully come through the troubling journey – wouldn’t have the opportunity to talk about their experience.

-Following a full mastectomy and diep flap reconstruction, 3 years on and I am doing great and really enjoying the important things in life in the company of my husband Paul and our 4 year old daughter, Emelie.
+Following a full mastectomy and diep flap reconstruction (a technique of post-mastectomy restoration), Nicola says she is doing great and enjoying the important things in life in the company of “my husband Paul and our daughter, Emelie.”